zlogikon/fend-project3-app/README.md

 # Weather-Journal App Project

+This project was created as part of Udacity's Front End Design Nanodegree program.
+It included HTML and CSS templates which have been modified.
+All JavaScript is original.

+The project was designed to give experience working with node.js and web APIs.

 ## Overview
 This project requires you to create an asynchronous web app that uses Web API and user data to dynamically update the UI.